FirmoDaniel/A-Better-Puppers/README.md

 Overall the site is responsive and scales with user screen size.

 The site follows a correlating scheme or colours (Custom Purple #f75ce8, Custom Dark Purple #63055a, Cutsom Red #fcbeb3, and some bootstrap basics like primary, info and success classes ).
-These colours are inchanged periodically to avoid visual fatigue.
+These colours are interchanged periodically to avoid visual fatigue.

 ### Existing Features
 * Header : The header's title 'A Better Puppers' is used for a home link throughout.
 The other navigations collapse when needed on smaller screens so as not to clutter mobile decives.
 * Index : Presents navigation via four links which entice the eye by utilising bright colours on a white background.
 The welcome message changes depending on the time of the day.
-* Excercise : Mirroring the pages beyond the index here we display facts for excercise to debunk commonly held beliefs on excercise.
+* Excercise : Mirroring the pages beyond the index here we display facts for excercise to debunk commonly held beliefs.
 It also proivides and interactive guide and a push to social media via footer links.
 * Socialsation: Again the site offers some easily disgestible facts for users in need of help.
 We also intriduce and explore the 'Four keys' via a hideable list activated by user input.
-* Feeding Guide: Here we explore some misnomers regarding feeding/ diet and present the user with an expandable guide.
+* Feeding Guide: Here we explore some misnomers regarding feeding/diet and present the user with an expandable guide.
 Interactive and informative while keeping to our succint ethos.
 * About Us : A willing user can explore the site's creator's own story and reason for being.
 It comes with images from a personal library as well as redirections back to the site's pages and social medias.
 * Outside of  the 'Index and About Us' pages utilise a combination of hide and fadeIn methods in attempt to allow users take in each line of information rather than an entire page at once.
 * Footer : Links provided to fictional social medias.